 Eagle Field at Veterans Memorial Park

-Ballpark Breakdown: a newly constructed complex that houses two baseball teams, and a softball team.
+Ballpark Basics: a newly constructed complex that houses two baseball teams, and a softball team.

 JMU has placed its stamp on the complex with plaques commemorating their accomplishments including their trip to the College World Series in 1983 and multiple NCAA and CAA post season appearances.
 A building that houses the concession stand and swag shop sits between the two fields.
 Vetrans Memorial Park is constructed above ground level, so you have to walk up a set of stairs to get up to the main concourse.
 It is a fairly traditional stadium with purple seats behind home plate and purple bleachers down each of the baselines.
 They have a large net that surrounds the entire seating are so no matter where you sit you have to watch the game through the netting and at some points that large poles that hold up the nets.
 A lot of time has obviously been spent on landscaping the area, and they included nod to the region in the architecture by constructing the entire complex out of bluestone, a local stone that was also used to construct much of JMU itself.